-Pete’s Tavern in the Gramercy Park neighborhood of Manhattan, is a historic pub and local attraction of sorts.
-Thanks to its staying power as a local watering hole, and a strange relationship with writer O. Henry, Pete’s (or at least the bar now called Pete’s) has been proudly serving booze since 1864.
-That is of course with the exception of prohibition, when they were proudly selling flowers, and secretly selling booze.
+Pete’s Tavern in the Gramercy Park neighborhood of Manhattan, is a historic pub and local literary attraction.
+Thanks in part to a somewhat strange relationship with writer O. Henry, the bar now called Pete’s has been proudly serving booze since 1864.
+That is of course with the exception of the prohibition years, when they were proudly selling flowers, and secretly selling booze.

-There is good evidence that liquor was sold from this location as early as 1851 or 1852.
-Namely the fact that there was a market affectionately called a “grocery & grog” only adds credence to the history.
-The first official drinking establishment was founded in 1864, and the bar was purchased by Tom and John Healy in 1899.
+There’s good evidence that alcohol was sold from this location as early as 1851 or 1852, and the fact that there it was once market affectionately called “grocery & grog” only adds credence to the history.
+The first official drinking establishment at this location was founded in 1864, and was purchased from its original owner by Tom and John Healy in 1899.
 Peter Belles purchased the bar from the Healys in 1926 and it’s been known as Pete’s Tavern ever since.

-O. Henry lived down the street at 55 Irving Place from 1903 to 1907, and his short story “The Lost Blend” includes an appearance of “Kenealy’s Cafe”, which was based on Healy’s, which is now of course, Pete’s Tavern.
-With all of the O. Henry memorabilia (including a giant sign on the side awning touting that he once drank there), you can never really get it out of your mind that he pretty much drank himself to death there.
-He wasn’t the only patron that found inspiration within at the bar however.
-According to legend, Ludwig Bemelmans wrote the first draft of his 1930s book Madeleine not only at at the bar, but on the back of a menu.
+O. Henry lived just down the street at 55 Irving Place from 1903 to 1907, and his short story “The Lost Blend” includes an appearance of “Kenealy’s Cafe”, which was based on Healy’s, which is now of course Pete’s.
+Though he was the most famous patron, O. Henry wasn’t the only writer that found inspiration at the bar.
+According to legend, Ludwig Bemelmans wrote the first draft of his 1930s book Madeleine not only literally at the bar, but on the back of a menu.

 Despite the literary history of Pete’s, the crowd that gathers any night of the week is mostly locals.
 It is in every sense still very much a neighborhood restaurant.
 A place where people go if they happen to live within drunk-stumbling distance and they’re looking for something easy, friendly, and inviting.